Principal hierarchies of infinite-dimensional Frobenius manifolds: the extended 2D Toda lattice: Introduction

 The theory of Frobenius manifolds~\cite{D96}, originating as a geometric formulation of the associativity equations of two-dimensional topological field theory~\cite{Wit91, DVV91}, has proven to be an important tool in the study and classification of bi-Hamiltonian tau-symmetric integrable hierarchies of PDEs with one spatial variable~\cite{DZ01}.

 The possibility of extending the Frobenius manifolds techniques to the realm of integrable PDEs with two spatial variables has been recently proposed in~\cite{CDM10} where, in collaboration with B.~Dubrovin, we have constructed an infinite-dimensional Frobenius manifold naturally associated with the bi-Hamiltonian structure of the dispersionless 2D Toda hierarchy.

-In this work we further develop the program of~\cite{CDM10}.
-First we show that the insights coming from the theory of Frobenius manifolds allow us to solve the problem of finding an extension of the dispersionless 2D Toda hierarchy.
-Such problem has been open since the introduction of the extended~\cite{CDZ04} and extended bigraded~\cite{C07} Toda hierarchies, which are characterized by extra ``logarithmic'' flows, which are essential in the framework of~\cite{DZ01} and for the description of Gromov-Witten potentials~\cite{DZ04, MT08}, but cannot be obtained by reduction of the 2D Toda flows of~\cite{UT84, TT95}.
+In this work we further develop the program outlined in~\cite{CDM10}.